Person-centred qualitative research & facilitation.

 &

-The new law to protect rape survivors therapy notes
+The recent legal policy win to help protect rape survivors therapy notes

 Police can request therapy notes to aid investigations - but campaigners say these should be kept out of rape trials and warn their use can be 're-traumatising'